alexharri/website/posts/canvas-to-ascii.md

   <Scene scene="cube" autoRotate zoom={2.7} yOffset={0.45} />
 </AsciiScene>

-The edges do become sharper, but not quite enough in some parts of the image (such as the lightest faces of the cube).
+We see edges becoming sharper, but this is not at the level of quality I want just yet.
+Not all edges become quite sharp enough, and those that do encounter a "staircasing" effect.

-Also, some parts of the image encounter a staircase-like effect, which I really do not like:
+The example below demonstrates the staircase effect -- observe how the darker part of the edge becomes "staircase-y" as you increase the exponent:

 <AsciiScene width={400} height={300} fontSize={19} rowHeight={18} columnWidth={15} viewMode="transparent" vary={["global_crunch_exponent", "directional_crunch_exponent"]} effects={["crunch"]} usesVariables exclude="|v">
   <Scene2D scene="staircase_effect" />